Department of Kansas: 1864

 On January 1, 1864 the third formation of the Department of Kansas was created.
 It included Kansas, Nebraska Territory, Colorado Territory (except Fort Garland), Indian Territory, and Fort Smith, Arkansas.
 Major General Samuel R. Curtis was appointed command.
 Fort Smith and the Indian Territory were transferred to the Department of Arkansas in April.
 On October 13 Curtis organized the Army of the Border, composed of troops from his department to confront Price's Missouri Raid.
 For the first time of the war troops from the Department of Kansas were involved in a major campaign, turning back Price's Confederates at the Battle of Westport.
 The Army of the Border was disbanded on November 9.
-It was also during this time that Colonel John M. Chivington, commander of the District of Colorado Territory, engaged the Native Americans at the battle of Sand Creek.
+It was also during this time that Colonel John M. Chivington, commander of the District of Colorado Territory, committed the Sand Creek massacre against the Cheyenne and Arapaho people on November 29, 1864.
 Shortly after Department of Kansas was merged into the Dept. of Missouri once again.